Winter storm will bring snow to South

 A winter storm is expected to sweep through the Southeastern US late Friday and early Saturday, bringing a potential mixture of snow, sleet and ice.

-The National Weather Service has issued winter storm watches for Alabama, Georgia and the Carolinas -- including such metropolitan areas as Birmingham, Atlanta, Greenville, Charlotte and Raleigh.
+The National Weather Service has issued winter storm watches for Alabama, Georgia and the Carolinas -- including such metropolitan areas as Atlanta, Birmingham, Alabama; and Greenville, South Carolina.
 A winter storm watch means there is potential for significant snow, sleet or ice accumulations that may impact travel.

-Lighter accumulations of snow are also forecast for portions of Mississippi, Tennessee and Virginia.
+Lighter accumulations of snow are forecast for portions of Mississippi, Tennessee and Virginia.

 "The heaviest snowfall will be expected to fall from the southern Appalachians to southeastern Virginia," said the National Weather Service, adding that "most precipitation will begin to taper off by Saturday evening."